 To stop the chicken from coming out at night, people put a mesh around the ema.
 However, just when the locals hoped they could finally have a good night’s sleep, the town was flooded by heavy rain that night.
 This was when they realized the chicken was trying to inform them of the natural disaster to come.

-To commemorate the event, the bridge where the chicken cried was named Tori-hashi (鶏橋), which is close to Ōsaki Hachimangū!
+To commemorate the event, the bridge where the chicken cried was named Tori-hashi (鶏橋), which is close to Osaki Hachiman Shrine!

 If you don’t know the story, the bridge might be just another one in Japan.
-But we are sure it has become a spot that you want to visit after knowing the legend (=゚ω゚)ノ.
+But we are sure it has become a spot you want to visit after learning about the legend (=゚ω゚)ノ.

 Matsutaki Matsuri (松焚祭)

-While several big rituals and festivals are held at Ōsaki Hachimangū throughout the year, the biggest and the most exciting festival has to be the Matsutaki Matsuri, held from the 14th to the early dawn of the 15th of January.
-It is a ritual where the shrine burns the prior year’s New Year’s pine decoration (松飾り), and old amulets are collected from the pilgrims to pray for a disease-free year and prosperity for their businesses.
+While several major rituals and festivals are held at Osaki Hachimangu throughout the year, the biggest and most exciting is the Matsutaki Matsuri, held from the 14th to the early dawn of January 15.
+It is a ritual in which the shrine burns the prior year’s New Year’s pine decoration (松飾り), and old amulets are collected from pilgrims to pray for a disease-free year and prosperity for their businesses.
 Each year, around 100 thousand people participate in this magnificent event!

 Matsutaki Matsuri is also known as the Donto Matsuri (どんと祭) from how the Japanese describe the raging fire.
-The flame is believed to be a medium to pass people’s prayers to the gods.
+The flame is believed to serve as a medium through which people’s prayers reach the gods.
 In addition, the fire purifies the participants’ minds and bodies, bringing peace to the pilgrims and their families.

 Moreover, the festival has some “naked” elements.
-As a part of the ritual, a procession is formed by thousands of men with their clothes off during the middle of winter!
+As part of the ritual, thousands of men form a procession in the middle of winter, with their clothes off!

 - From JR Kunimi Station (国見駅), a 15 to 20-minute walk.